-Windows boxes have long been used in residential architecture to provide a relaxing and bright place for occupants to sit and relax.
+Windows boxes have long been used in residential architecture to provide bright, light filled places for occupants to sit and relax.

-IQ Glass regularly create these modern boxed windows, known as Oriel Windows, creating almost frameless pop out glass boxes to be used as either a large and multi-dimensional surface for light ingress or as a bright and comfortable place to sit.
+IQ Glass are experts in creating these modern structural glass windows, known as Oriel Windows, creating a frameless pop out glass box.
+These protruding windows can be used as either a large and multi-dimensional surface for light ingress or as a bright and comfortable place to sit.

-With the use of strengthening interlayers within the vertical glass components of these window boxes, no supporting steel work is required to the roof; instead the vertical and horizontal glass panels can be sealed together with structural silicone with the roof load being taken by the glass itself.
+With the use of strengthening interlayers within the vertical glass components no supporting steel work is required in these window boxes; instead the vertical and horizontal glass panels can be sealed together with structural silicone with the roof load being taken by the glass itself.

 Solid structural elements, such as a solid base or side, can be introduced into the window box design to suit each individual installation and use.
 Opening elements can be integrated into the structural glass box for ventilation purposes but this will require additional framing and perhaps steel supports.